-Just in time for Halloween, we’re serving up our nine favorite scary flicks from the Big Red N.
+Just in time for Halloween, we’re serving up our eight favorite scary flicks from the Big Red N.

-Netflix isn’t our go-to streaming service for horror movies (we think Tubi and Hulu offer way more scary choices), but we’ve found nine we recommend checking out this Halloween season.
-From slashers to witches to aliens to social media to sharks, it has a little something for everyone.
+Netflix isn’t our go-to streaming service for horror movies (we think Tubi and Hulu offer way more scary choices), but we’ve found eight we recommend checking out this Halloween season.
+From slashers to witches to aliens to piranha to pizza, it has a little something for everyone.

 Fire up Netflix and let’s get to streaming and screaming!

 Based on the book series by R.L Stine, the Fear Street three-parter is a supernatural murder mystery, jumping time periods within the “cursed” town of Shadyside (Part One is set in 1994; Part Two, 1978; Part Three, 1666).
 Parents take notice: Fear Street is more adult, bloody, and scary than most Stine works, with more in common with American Horror Story than Goosebumps.
 Part Three, set at a summer camp (classic slasher territory), is particularly intense.

 Kristen Ritter (Jessica Jones) stars as a fashion-forward witch with a fantastical Brooklyn apartment in Nightbooks, a horror-lite movie based on the novel by J.A.
 White.
 Said apartment lures and traps children from the building, but only those of use to the witch get to remain alive.
 Fortunately, new capture Alex (Winslow Fegley) writes scary stories.
 The witch demands a new tale from the boy every evening, resulting in whimsical stories within the Nightbooks story.